goksinan/Labelling-tool/README.md

 # Image Labeling Tool

-A Python-based GUI application for efficiently labeling images as "Live" or "Fake".
+A Python-based GUI application for efficiently labeling images.
 The tool provides an intuitive interface for navigating through images in a directory structure, applying labels, and saving them to a CSV file.

 ## Features

 - Simple and efficient interface for image labeling
+- Support for multiple label categories:
+  - Live (0)
+  - Fake (1)
+  - Uncertain (2)
+  - Other (3)
-- Support for common image formats (jpg, jpeg, png, bmp, gif)
+- Support for common image formats (jpg, jpeg, jp2, png, bmp, gif)
+- Image enhancement features:
-- Contrast adjustment for better image viewing
+  - Contrast adjustment
+  - CLAHE enhancement
+  - Unsharp masking
 - Keyboard shortcuts for quick navigation and labeling
 - Automatic progress tracking and label persistence
 - CSV-based storage of image labels